xvitaly/srcrepair/docs/help/source/config-editor.rst

 To add a new row, just start typing text in the last cell.

-To remove currently selected row, press **Delete selected row** button on main toolbar, or press **Delete** on keybooard.
+To remove currently selected row, press **Delete selected row** button on the main toolbar, or press **Delete** on keybooard.
 You can select and remove multiple rows at once.

 You can ask program to show hint.
 Select row and press **Show hint** button or press **F7** to show description of current variable.
-If no variables found, an error message will be shown.
+If no variables were found, an error message will be shown.

-If you want to edit config as text, press **Open config in Notepad** button.
-File will be loaded into :ref:`selected <settings-advanced>` (or system default) text editor.
+If you want to edit config as a text file, press **Open config in Notepad** button.
+File will be loaded by a :ref:`selected <settings-advanced>` (or system default) text editor.

 .. index:: config editor, creating new configs
 .. _editor-createcfg: